-Any current student, who withdraws from classes, fails to enroll, or otherwise ceases to be a student will be expected to move out within thirty days from the qualifying event.
-The resident may only remain in campus housing with an approved exception from the Vice President of Administration.
-A graduating student may contract for and occupy the space until the last day of the month following completion of the resident's coursework without the additional charge.
-Any exceptions to this rule must be approved in writing by the Vice President of Administration.
-A student may occupy campus housing during the time required to earn the degree for which the student is enrolled.
-You must re-apply for housing if you desire to stay on campus for an additional degree plan.
+Students who withdraw from classes, fail to enroll, or otherwise cease to engage in courses of study at the institution will be expected to move out within thirty days from the qualifying event.
+Such residents may remain in campus housing only with an approved exception from the Vice President of Administration.
+Graduating students may contract for and occupy the space until the last day of the month following completion of their residential coursework.
+Exceptions to this rule must be approved in writing by the Vice President of Administration.
+Student may occupy campus housing during the time required to earn the degree for which they are enrolled.
+Students anticipating additional study at the institution must re-apply for housing.